malcommac/SwiftDate/README.md

 let date = compDict.toUTCDate()
 ```

-* The same result can be accomplished using:
+The same result can be accomplished using:

 ```swift
 let date = NSDate(params : compDict) // by passing a dict of type [NSCalendarUnit:AnyObject]
 let date = NSDate(components: compos) // by passing an NSDateComponents instance
 ```

-* Another way is to using initialization via parameters.
-All parameters are optional unless refDate (the reference date used to fill undefined/not passed components) and the region:
+* Via init parameters: all parameters are optional unless refDate (the reference date used to fill undefined/not passed components) and the region:

 ```swift
 // First of all we create the region in which the date is expressed.
 Suppose we want to represent a datetime in Rome (GMT+1).